ipfs-inactive/docs/content/guides/examples/websites.md

 Assume you have a static website in a directory `mysite`.

-In order to publish it as a site, make sure your ipfs daemon is running:
+In order to publish it as a site, [install ipfs](https://docs.ipfs.io/guides/guides/install/) and make sure your ipfs daemon is running:

 ```bash
 $ ipfs daemon